-\textbf{Distillation strategy} We conduct ablation experiments on distillation strategies to elucidate the effectiveness of the proposed RFA.
-The results are presented in Table \ref{tab:5}, where Trainable Classifier (TC) and Learnable Prompt (LP) \cite{zhou2022learning} represent two CLIP-based classifiers.
-The results indicate that the performance of both classifiers can be enhanced with Random Feature Alignment.
-We attribute this improvement to RFA's ability to align the features of decoders with CLIP while allowing queries to capture other objects/predicates in the image that may not be represented by CLIP.
-Additionally, the experimental results demonstrate that TC outperforms LP on SGG tasks.
+We conduct ablation experiments on distillation strategies to elucidate the effectiveness of the proposed RFA.
+The results are presented in Tab.~\ref{exp_tab_classifier}, where Trainable Classifier (TC) and Learnable Prompt (LP)~\cite{zhou2022learning} represent two CLIP-based classifiers.
+TC is the classifier introduced in Section \ref{sec_classifier}, which optimizes the parameters of the classifier during training.
+LP is the classifier introduced in~\cite{zhou2022learning}, which optimizes learnable prompts during training and performs classification through the text encoder of CLIP.
+The results indicate that Random Feature Alignment enhances the performance of both classifiers, particularly in terms of tail categories and mR@k.
+We attribute this improvement to RFA's ability to align decoder features with CLIP, enabling the features of tail categories to be well-represented and correctly classified, even if these categories are infrequent during training.
+Furthermore, the results demonstrate that TC outperforms LP in the scene graph generation task.

-\textbf{Zero-shot Recall} The Zero-shot Recall (zR@) of the proposed model is reported in Table \ref{tab:6}. zR@ measures the recall of unseen triplets during training, indicating the model's generalization ability.
-The experimental results demonstrate that the zR of the model has significantly improved with RFA.
-Specifically, zR@50/100 has increased by 0.5 and 0.9, respectively, highlighting the effectiveness of VLPMs in enhancing downstream task generalization.
-After combining with BCG, the zR of our method improved to 4.4 and 6.2, outperforming other baselines.
-This finding aligns with the observation in Table \ref{tab:3}, indicating that the task performance of SGG can be further enhanced by combining BCG and RFA.